Freiling87/CCU/CCU/Scratchpad.md

   - Patch whatever you do into PlayerControl.Update
   - levelEditor.ReturnToLevelEditor();
   - See also MenuGUI Class in case above doesn't work
-###			T	Alt + 1/2/3/4 - Switch to Editor
-New
-###			T	Alt + Ctrl + 1/2/3/4 - Quickswitch to Editor
-New
 ###			T	Enter or Space - Yes on YesNo menu
-Attempted
 Need to test this with *all* menus, because you're not guaranteed that they're all made the same
 ###			T	Escape - No on YesNo menu
-Attempted
+- Works, but seems to either trigger per-frame, or go directly to the meta-menu when you press escape from the editor.
+Find a way to halt the input once it's done it once.
-Need to test this with *all* menus, because you're not guaranteed that they're all made the same See also levelEditor.CloseNotification(), CloseHelpScreen()...
+- Need to test this with *all* menus, because you're not guaranteed that they're all made the same
+- See also levelEditor.CloseNotification(), CloseHelpScreen()...
 ###			C	Letters - Scroll Menu to section starting with letter
 New
+###			√	Alt + 1/2/3/4 - Switch to Editor
+Complete
+###			√	Alt + Ctrl + 1/2/3/4 - Quickswitch to Editor
+Complete

-##	CT	All Interface
+##	H	All Interface
+On hold until I can get mutators to show up in the menu.
 ###		T	ScrollingButton
 ####		T	ScrollingButton Text Align Left
 Attempted